 Welcome to Drexel University!
 The Graduate College along with our current graduate students, postdocs, faculty and professional staff members are thrilled to have you join us for your graduate education!
 The Graduate College, in partnership with each of the Colleges and Schools, Enrollment Management and Student Success (EMSS), Student Life and Campus Engagement and our campus partners hosts a series of orientation programs and events, both on campus and online, including welcome receptions, information sessions and resource fairs to help you prepare for your graduate study, acclimate to the graduate community, and learn more about the academic, professional, social and cultural resources available to you at Drexel.*

 *Due to COVID-19, all of the Graduate College's orientation programs and events will take place virtually until further notice.

 If you arrive after the below listed orientation programs or are starting your education in a subsequent term (winter, spring or summer), don't hesitate to reach out and schedule an appointment with a representative from the Graduate College.
 We'd be happy to welcome you personally and get you started on your academic journey, as well as connect you with representatives from your College or School and other important student services across campus.

 To view the graduate student Teaching Assistant (TA) Orientation and Preparation Course, offered once per year ahead of the fall quarter, please click here.

 Online Graduate Student Orientation & Onboarding Resource

 The Graduate College offers an optional online orientation and onboarding resource in Blackboard Learn (listed as an "Organization" in the "Administrative Term", not a "Course"), Drexel's learning management system (LMS).
 The online organization/shell, which is entirely self-paced, contains key information and resources for a general graduate student audience, as well as opportunities to engage with other incoming graduate students, Graduate College staff, and graduate faculty and professional staff advisors via discussion boards.

-Click Here to Access the Orientation in Blackboard Learn
+Click Here to Access the 2020-2021 Orientation Resource in Blackboard Learn